Maialata, Festival of the Pig

 WELCOME

-Welcome to the winery for wine and be seated for the butchery demonstration.
+Welcome to the winery and be seated for the whole hog butchery demonstration by our 2026 guest chef Chris Cosentino

 BEAUTIFUL FARM LUNCH